 About Literacy for Life

 Literacy for Life provides valuable services to the greater Williamsburg community in so many meaningful ways.
-As an independent 501(c)3 organization, Literacy for Life has been working for nearly 40 years to provide literacy services to help community members function more effectively.
+As an independent 501(c)3 organization, Literacy for Life has been working for over 40 years to provide literacy services to help community members function more effectively.